 A ListenerProvider object contains all listeners for determining which event should be called for a given event.
 TYPO3 has a custom ListenerProvider.

 Events are objects which act as the unit of communication between an Emitter and appropriate Listeners.
 By default, all registered listeners get triggered by an Event, however, if an Event has the interface Psr\EventDispatcher\StoppableEventInterface implemented, a listener can stop further execution of other event listeners.

 Extensions and PHP packages can add listeners that are registered via YAML.
-They are usually associated to Event objects by the fully qualified name of the event to be listened on.
+They are usually associated with Event objects by the fully qualified name of the event to be listened to.
 It is the task of the ListenerProvider to provide configuration mechanisms to represent this relationship.